European enslavement of Indigenous Americans: Spanish colonies

-By 1499, Castilians settlers on Hispaniola had discovered gold in the Cordillera Central.
+By 1499, Spanish settlers on Hispaniola had discovered gold in the Cordillera Central.
 This created a demand for large amounts of cheap labor, and an estimated 400,000 Taíno people from across the island were soon enslaved to work in gold mines.
 As discussed above, this practice of enslaving native peoples was immediately but ineffectually opposed by the Spanish Crown.
 Succeeding governors were appointed and recalled, often because of stories about their treatment of native populations.
 The Taíno people also resisted fiercely and were put down in a series of brutal massacres.
 Nonetheless, forced labor continued and was institutionalized as the encomienda system during the first decade of the 16th century.
 Under this system, private Spanish colonizers (encomenderos) were granted the right to the labor of groups of non-Christian Indigenous people.
 Although based on similar grants given during the Reconquista in Spain, in the Caribbean the system quickly became indistinguishable from the slavery it replaced.
 By 1508, the original Taíno population of 400,000 or more had been reduced to around 60,000.
 Spanish slave-raiding parties travelled across the Caribbean and "carried off entire populations" to work their colonies.
 Although disease is often pointed to as the cause of this population decline, the first recorded smallpox outbreak in the New World was not until 1518.
 Historian Andrés Reséndez at the University of California, Davis asserts that even though disease was a factor, the Indigenous population of Hispaniola would have rebounded the same way Europeans did following the Black Death if it were not for the constant enslavement they were subject to.
 He says that "among these human factors, slavery was the major killer" of Hispaniola's population, and that "between 1492 and 1550, a nexus of slavery, overwork and famine killed more natives in the Caribbean than smallpox, influenza or malaria."
 By 1521, the islands of the northern Caribbean were largely depopulated.